Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

 \subsubsection{Test Validation}

 Imagine that we have created a test to measure a certain construct.
-Before collecting any response data from the AI systems, it is crucial to evaluate the quality of the test.
-For instance, is the measurement free of error?
-What does the measurement indicate in real life?
+Before drawing any conclusions based on the test results, it is necessary to ascertain the quality of the test.
+For instance, how much error is in the measurement?
+How do the test results relate to real-world behavior?
 For this purpose, psychometrics provides a systematic and rigorous methodology that focuses particularly on indicators of reliability and validity in the measurement.

-\textbf{Reliability} refers to the consistency or stability of a measure or test~\cite{rust2020modern, nunnally1994psychometric}.
-In psychometrics, there are several reliability indicators.
-For instance, \textit{test-retest reliability} involves giving the same test to the same group of test takers multiple times to evaluate the consistency in the measurements~\cite{rust2020modern, nunnally1994psychometric}.
-In practice, one could administer the test to an AI system multiple times to gauge its performance consistency (i.e., replicability).
-If a test is designed to measure the emotional intelligence of an AI system, we should expect a consistent level of emotional intelligence without significant fluctuations each time the test is administered.
-Another reliability indicator is \textit{internal consistency reliability}.
-It is a measure of the consistency of results across items within a test~\cite{rust2020modern, nunnally1994psychometric}.
-Taking the example of measuring the emotional intelligence of an AI system, strong internal consistency reliability indicates that an AI system with advanced emotional intelligence should consistently exhibit good performance across all test items or scenarios.
-Considering the characteristics of AI systems, we can measure the internal consistency in terms of robustness, for instance, by comparing the performance of an AI system when using different prompt phrasings.
+\textbf{Reliability} refers to the consistency or stability of a test~\cite{rust2020modern, nunnally1994psychometric}.
+In psychometrics, there are multiple reliability indicators.
+For instance, \textit{test-retest reliability} involves giving the same test to the same group of test takers multiple times to evaluate the stability of the measurements~\cite{rust2020modern, nunnally1994psychometric}.
+In practice, one could administer the test to an AI system multiple times to gauge its performance stability (i.e., replicability). \textit{Internal consistency reliability} is a measure of the consistency of results across items within a test~\cite{rust2020modern, nunnally1994psychometric}.
+High internal consistency reliability indicates that an AI system with a high ability on the latent construct should consistently exhibit good performance across all test items.
+Other types of reliability that might be adapted into AI evaluation include \emph{parallel forms reliability}~\cite{rust2020modern, nunnally1994psychometric}, which ensures two different but equivalent versions of a test measure the same construct consistently, and \emph{inter-rater reliability}~\cite{rust2020modern, nunnally1994psychometric}, which assesses the degree of agreement among different raters and has been adopted for evaluating text generation models~\cite{xiao2023evaluating}.